athulbiju331-design/SOC-Home-Lab-ELK-Suricata/README.md

 ![Suricata Logs](screenshots/suricata-eve-json.jpeg)

+---

 ## 🎯 Outcome

-Successfully built a SOC Home Lab capable of monitoring, detecting, and analysing network threats using the ELK Stack and Suricata IDS.
+Successfully built a complete SOC Home Lab capable of detecting, analysing and visualising network threats using the ELK Stack and Suricata IDS with integrated threat intelligence.